 ArcGIS Pro help is provided through an online help system and an offline help system.
 If you can't access either system, a compact version of the help system can be used instead.
-Context-sensitive help is also provided on the user interface in the form of ScreenTips and pop-ups.
+Context-sensitive help is also provided on the user interface in the form of ScreenTips, messages, and pop-ups.

 Open the help

 You can open the help in a number of ways:

 - In the upper right corner of the application window, click the View Help button.
 This button is always available.

 - On the start page, click Help .

 - In an open project, click the Project tab to open the Settings page.
 On the Settings page, click the Help tab on the left.

 Set the help source

 By default, ArcGIS Pro uses the online help system.
 If you work offline or in an internet-restricted environment, you can change the help source to the offline help system.
 At some point, you may want to switch back from offline help to online help.